07

 3. Examination 2: 30%

-General Mathematics Units 3 and 4 focus on real-life application of mathematics and consist of the areas of study ‘Data analysis, probability and statistics’ and ‘Discrete mathematics’.
+General Mathematics Units 3 & 4 focuses on real-life applications of mathematics and consists of the areas of study ‘data analysis, probability and statistics’ and ‘discrete mathematics’.

 Unit 3: Semester 1